-For more than a decade, Brightspot’s digital experience platform has helped Special Olympics build its online presence.
-In addition to the organization’s core website, SpecialOlympics.org, Brightspot has provided valuable support to various website redesign initiatives aimed at building a more inclusive online world.
-These projects range from creating powerful digital experiences around Special Olympics World Games, to developing a rich collection of resources and best practices around promoting inclusive health, to launching a global campaign aimed at changing perspectives and spreading inclusion.
+For more than a decade, Brightspot has helped Special Olympics build its online presence.
+In addition to the organization’s core website, SpecialOlympics.org, Brightspot has provided valuable support to various initiatives aimed at building a more inclusive world.
+These projects range from powerful digital experiences around Special Olympics World Games to a rich collection of resources and best practices promoting inclusive health to a global campaign aimed at changing perspectives and spreading inclusion.

-If you’ve ever worked on launching or rebranding a website, you know that it takes a lot of time, consideration, and planning.
+If you’ve ever worked on launching a website or relaunching an existing website, you know that it takes a lot of time, consideration, and planning.
 Before you get started, consider the “why” and the goals for a rebrand.
 The Special Olympics team knew that to continue reaching their younger, primarily high school-aged audience, they needed to update the look and feel of the website and messaging.
 Their key objective or “why” was to reach this audience and get them to spread the positive message of inclusion to their communities.
 A website rebrand can be difficult, but centering the project around a main objective aligns everyone in a clear direction to bring the new vision to life.

 The Spread the Word project was a collaborative effort between Special Olympics, Best Buddies, and Brightspot, and the teams needed to work closely together, resulting in a very large team between the organizations.
 The team was made up of people from leadership teams, content creators, marketers, developers, and designers.
 Creating a collaborative, communicative team is key to project success.

-Another key tip for rebranding a website is realizing that your internal team may not have the bandwidth or the specific skill sets to get the entire job done.
+Another key is realizing that your internal team may not have the bandwidth or the specific skill sets to get the entire job done.
 The Special Olympics team partnered with Brightspot for both the underlying CMS technology that powers the site and building out the new site framework.

-Between Special Olympics, Best Buddies, and Brightspot, we were able to come together quickly to determine how to approach the website rebrand and launch the new site.
-The project took only 40 days from ideation to launch!
+Between Special Olympics, Best Buddies, and Brightspot, we were able to come together quickly to rebrand and launch the new site.
+The project took only 40 days from ideation to launch.
 With everyone fully committed and involved, along with the technology to make it possible, the website rebuild went live with astonishing speed.

 While you’re thinking about content migrations and the new website’s SEO and discoverability, review the existing site analytics.
-That way, data drives the decisions behind the website rebrand.
+That way, data drives the decisions.
 Turning to the data will inspire smarter choices about which content to bring over to the new site and what to create from scratch.
-If you’ve been part of a rebrand before, you know it can be an emotional process to remove content that a lot of hard work went into, but relying on the data will make the process easier.
+If you’ve been part of a rebrand, you know it can be an emotional process to remove content that a lot of hard work went into, but relying on the data will make the process easier.

 Crystal’s team at Special Olympics felt this too.
 Most of the team had been with the movement since the beginning, so there was emotional attachment to some of the stories, pledges, and articles on the old site.
-They were able to look over the data—both collected survey data and data from Google Analytics—to decide on migrating the few articles that were still relevant and generating traffic while creating mostly new content and collecting fresh user-generated stories.
+They were able to look over the data—both collected survey data and Google Analytics—to decide on migrating the few articles that were still relevant and generating traffic while creating most content new and collecting fresh user-generated stories.
 They were also able to use the qualitative survey data to make decisions about the type of content for the new website.

 In Google Analytics, Special Olympics looked towards the following: